cockroachlabs-field/docker-examples/example-ycsb/README.md

-# Running Original YCSB Benchmark
+# Running Original YCSB Workload
-Demonstrates building and executing the original YCSB benchmark against a 3 node CockroachDB cluster.
+Demonstrates building and executing the original YCSB workload against a 3 node CockroachDB cluster.
 More information on YCSB can be found here: https://github.com/brianfrankcooper/YCSB/wiki.

+> This is included here as a functional example.
+This configuration should not be considered the basis for a performance evaluation.

 ## Services
 * `crdb-0` - CockroachDB node